ozzymcg/Advanced-Distance-Sensor-Reset-Command/README.md

 # Advanced DSR Command
-Distance sensor resets are used to instantaneously correct a robot's pose along a given axis.
-Be taking a distance sensor reading from the robot to the wall and correctly displacing the bot's known pose.
+Distance sensor resets are used to instantaneously correct a robot's pose along a given axis by taking a distance sensor reading from the robot to the wall and correctly displacing the bot's known pose.

 Compared to a traditional DSR, this command:
 - Filters outliers using a median of multiple readings